 Essential tremor is a nervous system disorder that causes involuntary shaking and is the most common type of tremor.
-It can occur at any age, but is most common in older adults, affecting almost any part of the body, but most often the hands.
+It can occur at any age, but is most common in adults, ages 40 and older.
+While essential tremor can affect almost any part of the body, it most often causes trembling in the hands.

 Please fill out the fields below, and we will contact you.